justinchapdelaine/wolle/CRUSH.md

 - Check for newer framework features and recommended patterns
 - Cross-reference multiple sources for complex implementations
 - Note that model training data may be outdated - verify current practices
+- **Root Cause Analysis**: When features are breaking, look for underlying design flaws rather than just fixing symptoms

 ## Project Requirements
 ### Core Functionality